-Is a Financial Advisor Worth It?
+Do I Need a Financial Advisor?
+Is It Worth It?

 A financial advisor can help you with any number of planning needs, from retirement savings to tax consequences to basic financial strategies.
 But this type of financial advice doesn’t come without cost.
 Some advisors charge annual fees for their services, while others might only earn commissions when you make a trade.